speedyfriend433/Swifile-FileManager-2-Swift/README.md

 - **Asynchronous Loading**: Improve the responsiveness of the UI by optimizing file loading operations.
 - **Caching**: Implement caching for frequently accessed directories to speed up navigation.

+## To-Do List

+- file / folder functions fix on /var (restricted to /mobile yet)
+- info button fix
+- add files metadata view
+- support for more file extensions
+- add music , video player
+- zip archive (will be implemented in Xcode after this update is completed)

 ## Screenshots
 ![screenshot1](https://github.com/speedyfriend433/Swifile-FileManager-2-Swift/assets/171631703/05a97cbf-55a0-4028-9e43-c958bd87944d)